Quick Dinner Ideas with Low Glycemic Index

 6. Sauté a frozen stir-fry vegetable medley with vegetable oil and add some heated chicken or frozen shrimp.
 Then, serve over quinoa, brown rice, or whole farro.

 8. Put some canned tomatoes, canned beans, frozen corn, tomato sauce, cumin, garlic, and chili powder in a crockpot in the morning.
 Cover and cook over low heat for six to eight hours.
-In this way, you’ll have chili when you return home in the evening.
+In this way, we’ll have chili when we return home in the evening.

 Also, diced onions, carrots, or bell pepper are other good options to add to this quick dinner.